rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 > I've never used WebGL before, and my linear algebra is worse than I thought.

-[The source code is available here][swoop-source] and you can also read about about the process of making the game
+[The source code is available here][swoop-source] and you can also read about the process of making the game
 here: ["WASM Games From Scratch"][swoop-book].

 You can also play the game's [prototype version done in shadertoy][swoop-shadertoy]